-Plaque is a constantly forming accumulation of bacteria and sugar on the teeth in the form of a colorless film.
-Plaque is the main cause of the development of caries and periodontitis, and if daily oral hygiene measures are not followed, it can subsequently harden and turn into tartar.
+Dental plaque is a buildup of bacteria and sugar in the form of a colorless film, which always forms on teeth.
+Dental plaque is the main cause of caries and parodontitis, and if you do not follow oral care rules every day, it may later harden and grow into dental calculus.